 Some of this has to be in a form that can be shown to external examiners so that we can be absolutely sure that standards are met across all courses and subjects.

 The assessment of this course is divided into two parts to assess reading and writing.
 It is designed to enhance what you have learnt during the course.

-Additional to the class sessions, we recommend that you spend time between the lessons, memorizing and practising what has been done in class.
+In addition to the class sessions, we recommend that you spend time between the lessons, memorising and practising what has been done in class.